 TV and audio recording credits include the Alan Titchmarsh Show, The One Show and Classic Goldie, a follow up to the popular BBC Maestro competition, which featured musical director Ivor Setterfield.
 The choir have also featured on Joseph Calleja’s album (2012) celebrating the great American tenor Mario Lanza, and on Bill Turnbull’s Relaxing Classics (2016).

-NLS have been a touring choir for much of their long history with recent destinations including Jersey, Paris, Poznan and Seville.
-Plans for a tour to Lisbon in October 2017 are well under way.
+NLS have been a touring choir for much of their long history with recent destinations including Lisbon, Jersey, Paris and Seville.